 It’s time to solve the access to justice problem

-It’s now time to stop talking about it, and solve the access to justice problem.
+It’s now time to stop talking about it and solve the access to justice problem.
 In some divorce courts in Canada, 70% of people are self-represented.
 This is terrible because it means that people are preferring to take care of their serious legal issues instead of hiring a lawyer.
 It’s like if people were doing surgery on themselves instead of going to a hospital because they hate doctors.

 Make no mistake, legal issues such as family law are serious.
 People lose their homes and children.
 I don’t think it’s inappropriate to compare it to a hospital.

 Important studies that have come out of the 2019 Legal Trends Report show that people don’t self-represent just because of saving money.
-The main reason why people prefer to do it themselves is because they don’t trust lawyers.
+The main reason why people prefer to do it themselves is that they don’t trust lawyers.

-A lot of people don’t end up saving money doing it by themselves because they end up paying massive amount of court fees and process serving by filing the wrong forms.
+A lot of people don’t end up saving money doing it by themselves because they end up paying a massive amount of court fees and process serving by filing the wrong forms.
 Even worst, they end up spending years of their time on something that could have been resolving in a few months by a lawyer.